nodejs/nodejs.dev/src/documentation/0000-socket-programming-with-net-module/index.md

   })

-  // Automatic implementation of an echo server: client.pipe(client) // client is a stream, use the Stream.pipe prototype method })
+  // Automatic implementation of an echo server:
+  // client is a stream, use the Stream.pipe prototype method to connect it's
+  // read stream to it's write stream
+  // client.pipe(client)
+})

 // Start the server on localhost:8124